wiardvanrij/thanos/docs/components/compact.md

 ⚠ This is why those labels on block must be both _unique_ and _persistent_ across different Prometheus instances. ⚠

-* By _unique_, we mean that the set of labels in a Prometheus instance must be different from all other sets of labels of your Prometheus instances, so that the compactor will be able to group blocks by Prometheus instance.
+* By _unique_, we mean that the set of labels in a Prometheus instance must be different from all other sets of labels of your Prometheus instances so that the compactor will be able to group blocks by Prometheus instance.
-* By _persistent_, we mean that one Prometheus instance must keep the same labels if it restarts, so that the compactor will keep compacting blocks from an instance even when a Prometheus instance goes down for some time.
+* By _persistent_, we mean that one Prometheus instance must keep the same labels if it restarts so that the compactor will keep compacting blocks from an instance even when a Prometheus instance goes down for some time.

 Natively Prometheus does not store external labels anywhere.
 This is why external labels are added only on upload time to the `ThanosMeta` section of `meta.json` in each block.

-> **NOTE:** In default mode the state of two or more blocks having same external labels and overlapping in time is assumed as an unhealthy situation.
+> **NOTE:** In default mode the state of two or more blocks having the same external labels and overlapping in time is assumed as an unhealthy situation.
 Refer to [Overlap Issue Troubleshooting](../operating/troubleshooting.md#overlaps) for more info.
 This results in compactor [halting](#halting).

-#### Warning: Only one Instance has to run against single stream of blocks in single Object Storage.
+#### Warning: Only one Instance has to run against a single stream of blocks in single Object Storage.

 :warning: :warning: :warning:

-Because there is no safe locking mechanism for all object storage provides, currently, you need to ensure on your own that only single Compactor is running against single stream of blocks on single bucket.
+Because there is no safe locking mechanism for all object storage provides, currently, you need to ensure on your own that only a single Compactor is running against a single stream of blocks on a single bucket.
 Running more can result with [Overlap Issues](../operating/troubleshooting.md#overlaps) that has to be resolved manually.

-This rule, means also that there could be a problem when both compacted and non compacted blocks are being uploaded by sidecar.
+This rule, means also that there could be a problem when both compacted and non-compacted blocks are being uploaded by sidecar.
-This is why "upload compacted" flag is still under a separate `--shipper.upload-compacted` flag that helps to ensure that compacted blocks are uploaded before anything else.
-The singleton rule is also why local Prometheus compaction has to be disabled in order to use sidecar with upload option.
+This is why the "upload compacted" flag is still under a separate `--shipper.upload-compacted` flag that helps to ensure that compacted blocks are uploaded before anything else.
+The singleton rule is also why local Prometheus compaction has to be disabled to use the sidecar with the upload option.
 Use hidden `--shipper.ignore-unequal-block-size` to override this check (on your own risk).

-> **NOTE:** In further Thanos version it's possible that both restrictions will be removed with production status of [vertical compaction](#vertical-compactions) which is worked on.
+> **NOTE:** In further Thanos version it's possible that both restrictions will be removed with the production status of [vertical compaction](#vertical-compactions), which is being worked on.

-You can though run multiple Compactors against single Bucket as long as for separate streams of blocks.
-You can do it in order to [scale compaction process](#scalability).
+You can though run multiple Compactors against a single Bucket as long as for separate streams of blocks.
+You can do it to [scale compaction process](#scalability).

 ### Vertical Compactions

-Thanos and Prometheus supports vertical compaction, so process of compacting multiple streams of blocks into one.
+Thanos and Prometheus support vertical compaction, so the process of compacting multiple streams of blocks into one.

-In Prometheus, this can be triggered by setting hidden flag in Prometheus and putting additional TSDB blocks within Prometheus local directory.
+In Prometheus, this can be triggered by setting the hidden flag in Prometheus and putting additional TSDB blocks within Prometheus local directory.
 Extra blocks can overlap with existing ones.
-When Prometheus detects that situation it performs `vertical compaction` which compacts overlapping blocks into single one.
+When Prometheus detects that situation it performs `vertical compaction` which compacts overlapping blocks into a single one.
 This is mainly used for **backfilling** purposes.

-In Thanos, it works similarly, but on bigger scale and using external labels for grouping as explained in [Compaction section](#compaction).
+In Thanos, it works similarly, but on a bigger scale and using external labels for grouping as explained in [Compaction section](#compaction).

 In both systems, series with the same labels are merged together.
 Merging samples is **naive**.
 It works by deduplicating samples within exactly the same timestamps.
-Otherwise samples are added in sorted by time order.
+Otherwise, samples are added in sorted by time order.

-> **NOTE:** Both Prometheus and Thanos default behaviour is to fail compaction if any overlapping blocks are spotted.
+> **NOTE:** Both Prometheus and Thanos default behavior is to fail compaction if any overlapping blocks are spotted.
 (For Thanos, within the same external labels).

 #### Vertical Compaction Use Cases

 There can be few valid use cases for vertical compaction:

-* Races between multiple compactions, for example multiple compactors or between compactor and Prometheus compactions.
+* Races between multiple compactions, for example; multiple compactors or between compactor and Prometheus compactions.
 While this will have extra computation overhead for Compactor it's safe to enable vertical compaction for this case.
 * Backfilling.
 If you want to add blocks of data to any stream where there is existing data already there for the time range, you will need enabled vertical compaction.
 * Offline deduplication of series.
 It's very common to have the same data replicated into multiple streams.
 We can distinguish two common series duplications, `one-to-one` and `realistic`:
-  * `one-to-one` duplication is when same series (series with the same labels from different blocks) for the same range have **exactly** the same samples: Same values and timestamps.
+  * `one-to-one` duplication is when the same series (series with the same labels from different blocks) for the same range have **exactly** the same samples: Same values and timestamps.
 This is very common while using [Receivers](../components/receive.md) with replication greater than 1 as receiver replication copies exactly the same timestamps and values to different receive instances.
-  * `realistic` duplication is when same series data is **logically duplicated**.
-For example, it comes from the same application, but scraped by two different Prometheus-es.
-Ideally this requires more complex deduplication algorithms.
+  * `realistic` duplication is when the same series data is **logically duplicated**.
+For example, it comes from the same application but scraped by two different Prometheus-es.
+Ideally, this requires more complex deduplication algorithms.
 For example one that is used to [deduplicate on the fly on the Querier](query.md#run-time-deduplication-of-ha-groups).
-This is common case when Prometheus HA replicas are used.
+This is a common case when Prometheus HA replicas are used.
 [Offline deduplication for this is in progress](https://github.com/thanos-io/thanos/issues/1014).

 #### Vertical Compaction Risks

 The main risk is the **irreversible** implications of potential configuration errors:

-* If you accidentally upload block with the same external labels but produced by totally different Prometheus for totally different applications, some metrics can overlap and potentially can merge together making such series useless.
+* If you accidentally upload a block with the same external labels but produced by totally different Prometheus for totally different applications, some metrics can overlap and potentially merge together making such series useless.
-* If you merge disjoint series in multiple of blocks together, there is currently no easy way to split them back.
+* If you merge disjoint series in multiple blocks together, there is currently no easy way to split them back.

 #### Enabling Vertical Compaction